Shaaali/identity-apps/docs/guides/applications/web-app/web-app-oidc-general.md

 ## Implement authentication in web application

-The web application should communicate with Asgardeo to authenticate the users who access the application.
+The web application needs to communicate with Asgardeo to authenticate the users who access the application.
 Authenticating a user to the application requires the following steps.

 1. Discover the OAuth 2.0 endpoints
 2. Make an authorization request to obtain a code